Alanb2001/Alanb2001.github.io/_projects/1_project.md

 ---
 layout: page
-title: Procedural cave generation in Unity game engine
+title: Procedural cave generation
-description: A cave generation system using Perlin noise
+description:
-img: assets/img/12.jpg
+img: assets/img/1P1.jpg
 importance: 1
 category: #work
 related_publications: #einstein1956investigations, einstein1950meaning
 ---

-This was made as a part of my final year project
+This was made as a part of my final year project, I used C# and the Unity game engine.
+The system uses Perlin noise to create the cave system.

 To give your project a background in the portfolio page, just add the img tag to the front matter like so: